Should You Ever Travel With Depression?

 Depression does without a doubt, make its sufferers feel lost and feel like they have no focus or purpose.
 Going travelling seems like a good idea because it gives the person a sense of purpose and something positive to focus on.

-However, although the thoughts and forward projection of going travelling are motivating and inspiring for someone feeling depressed, the physical act of actually going is another thing entirely.
+However, although the thoughts and forward projection of going travelling is motivating and inspiring for someone feeling depressed, the physical act of actually going is another thing entirely.

 If you feel depressed or anxious and you go travelling – you will just drag that shit around the world with you, everywhere.